nekotiko/workshop_env/README.md

 <b>At this point you should see an image and heard a sound, if this is true. you are ready to go, Sound and Libraries works properly.</b>

-For any problem please don't hesitate to ask me to: racuna@wearegap.com
+For any problem please don't hesitate to ask me: racuna@wearegap.com